Where we Work

 SHARE THIS

-JSI has worked in Uganda for more than thirty years, building the capacity of the public, private, and NGO sectors and managing public health programs focusing on strengthening Uganda’s health system.
+JSI has worked in Uganda for more than 30 years, building the capacity of the public, private, and NGO sectors and managing public health programs focusing on strengthening Uganda’s health system.

-Our USAID Advancing Nutrition program supports the government to strengthen compliance with food fortification standards.
-We work with partners from the government, including the multi-sectoral National Food Fortification Working Group, and civil society to strengthen the capacity of the public sector to enforce food fortification standards, improve stakeholder coordination around food fortification, and promote increased consumption of fortified food by advocating and raising awareness among policy makers and processors.
+Our USAID Advancing Nutrition program supported the government to strengthen compliance with food fortification standards.
+We worked with partners from the government, including the multi-sectoral National Food Fortification Working Group, and civil society to strengthen the capacity of the public sector to enforce food fortification standards; examine economic incentives and financing to design business models for food fortification; improve stakeholder coordination; and promote increased consumption of fortified food by advocating and raising awareness among policy makers and processors.

-Within the last five years, JSI also implemented the SPRING global nutrition program, the Maternal and Child Survival Program (MCSP), and the Stronger Systems for Routine Immunization (SS4RI) project in Uganda.
+Within the last five years, JSI also implemented the Strengthening Partnerships, Results and Innovations in Nutrition Globally (SPRING) global nutrition program, Maternal and Child Survival Program (MCSP), and Stronger Systems for Routine Immunization (SS4RI) project in Uganda.

 Uganda Placeholder